ArpanMoharana/Hybrid-CNN-GNN-with-SAM-for-Brain-Tumor-Segmentation/README.md

 > High recall ensures minimal missed tumor regions, which is critical in medical diagnosis.

+> Performance can be further improved using larger and more diverse datasets for better generalization and robustness.
 ---
 ## NOTE - This project was developed and executed on Google Colab using Google's T4 GPU.